The History of the Conservatoire, Blackheath

 The first principal was John Howard Hale who worked tirelessly promoting the school and its importance in the community until his retirement in 1928.
 Supported by Lady Kitchener, Hale initiated art therapy classes in 1918 for returning soldiers from World War I – persuading both teachers and students at the school to work with him at the Bermondsey Military Hospital in Ladywell, recognising, along with the doctor in charge, the potential of craft to hasten the recovery of soldiers.

 His successor was John Edgar Platt, a well-known exponent of the Japanese woodcut method.
 Both principals organised exhibitions and guest lecturers to help promote the important work going on at the school and to wider London audiences.
-The exhibitions included The Art of the Wounded Soldier in 1918, Save the Countryside exhibition 1930, Charles Paine advertising posters in 1931, Commercial and Artistic Printing Crafts 1933, Exhibition of BSA teacher’s works in 1934 (including Charles Paine, John Platt, Douglas Bliss, James Woodford and others) and Contemporary Art Society recent acquisitions 1934.
+The exhibitions included The Art of the Wounded Soldier in 1918, Save the Countryside exhibition 1930, Charles Paine Advertising Posters in 1931, Commercial and Artistic Printing Crafts in1933, Exhibition of BSA Teachers' Works in 1934 (including Charles Paine, John Platt, Douglas Bliss, James Woodford and others) and Contemporary Art Society Recent Acquisitions 1934.

 The London County Council (LCC), the organisation, which was in overall control of London art schools, decided that the Blackheath School of Art should close in 1940.
 The LCC took back all of the equipment at the school.
 The school closed in September 1940 and effectively merged with Goldsmith’s – at the time the Blackheath School of Art had marginally more art students than Goldsmith’s.
 John Edgar Platt, along with a member of the teaching staff (possibly Charles Paine), went to work at Goldsmith’s and only two students decided to continue their art lessons at this time.